tenebris-tech/log2sqs/README.md

 ### Windows Installation

 The application has been tested on Windows, but there is currently no demand for it to run as a Windows service.
+If you have a requirement, please open an issue to discuss.

 ### Copyright